kdanishh/LeoRover_SteamDeck/README.md

 ```
 distrobox enter ubuntu-20-04
 ```
-This is where the fun begines.
+This is where the fun begins.
 Now you can install or do whatever you like inside Ubuntu.

 ### STEP 2: Install ROS Noetic inside the Distrobox ubuntu-20-04